ballerina-attic/module-sonarqube/sonarqube6/Package.md

 # Package Overview

-The SonarQube connector allows you to work with SonarQube projects and get important code-quality measurements like line coverage, branch coverage, code smells, etc. It handles basic authentication.
+The SonarQube connector allows you to work with projects and get important code-quality measurements like line coverage, branch coverage, code smells, etc via SonarQube API.
+It handles basic authentication.

 **SonarQube Project Operations**